steveiliop56/tinyauth-docs/docs/community/caddy.md

 caddy.import: tinyauth_forwarder *
 ```

-Using Nginx as an example, it might look like this:
+Using whoami as an example, it might look like this:

 ```yaml
 whoami: